Terminology of Degree Requirements

 Degree requirements are expressed in terms of semester credits, levels of mastery, and subject matter areas.

-Two levels of mastery are recognized, lower and upper.
-Courses are numbered 100-400.
-Courses at the 100- and 200- level are lower level; courses at the 300- and 400-level courses are upper level.
+Two levels of mastery are recognized for undergraduate credit, lower and upper.
+Undergraduate courses are numbered 100-400.
+Courses at the 100 and 200 level are lower level; courses at the 300 and 400 level courses are upper level.

-100 level - assumes no previous college-level knowledge.
+100 level - introductory level.
+Assumes no previous college-level knowledge.

 400 level - assumes prior study at the 200 and 300 level and a strong knowledge of the field.
 Students should not register for 400 level courses if they have not taken 100 - 300 level courses in the field.